DmtrPn/passport-saml/README.md

 Passport-SAML has been tested to work with Onelogin, Okta, Shibboleth, [SimpleSAMLphp](http://simplesamlphp.org/) based Identity Providers, and with [Active Directory Federation Services](http://en.wikipedia.org/wiki/Active_Directory_Federation_Services).

+In this fork fixed bag when authorize with GSuite ([when one of my users if logged in with his/her personal account only](https://stackoverflow.com/questions/58223843/google-saml-sso-403-app-not-configured-for-user-error-when-signed-into-persona))

 ## Installation

     $ npm install passport-saml